weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 Upgrading your installation to the newest version should be straightforward as most APIs are compatible, with some
 exceptions:

-- To publish a message, use the `produce()` method of your producer (`produceMessage()` has been renamed).
+**1. To publish a message, use the `produce()` method of your producer (`produceMessage()` has been renamed).**

-- A producer is now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.
+**2. From single producer instance you are now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.**

-- When setting up a priority for a given message, `priority queuing` for the message will be enabled, and the message will be published to its priority queue.
+**3. When setting up a priority for a given message, `priority queuing` for the message will be enabled, and the message will be published to its priority queue (you don't need anymore to enable priority queuing in your configuration object).**

-- Removed `priorityQueue` parameter from the configuration parameters.
+**4. Removed `priorityQueue` parameter from the configuration parameters.**

+Before:

 ```javascript
 // Before